Model of incompressible turbulent flows via a kinetic theory: Introduction

 Another strategy is to develop kinetic models for turbulence directly from the Boltzmann equation by systematically eliminating small-scale fluctuations through successive averaging procedures.~\cite{chen1999analysis} applied renormalization group techniques to the Boltzmann-BGK equation~\citep{bhatnagar1954model} to develop a subgrid-scale viscosity model (SGS).
-Subsequently,~\cite{ansumali2004kinetic} constructed a turbulence model using a mean-field approach to filter SGS effects, establishing connections with the Smagorinsky-type closures.~\cite{girimaji2007boltzmann} further formulated a Boltzmann kinetic equation by incorporating SGS closure to characterize filtered turbulent flows, applicable to both continuum and non-continuum effects.
-Recently,~\cite{yang2025wave} developed the wave-particle turbulence simulation method, which conjectured and numerically showed that kinetic representations may be advantageous in describing turbulent non-equilibrium physics.
+Subsequently,~\cite{ansumali2004kinetic} constructed a turbulence model using a mean-field approach to filter SGS effects, establishing connections with the Smagorinsky-type closures.
 However, a fundamental limitation arises because the averaged equilibrium distribution retains the thermodynamic temperature in the same functional role as turbulent kinetic energy.
-This prevents the systematic removal of molecular thermal effects through successive averaging processes, resulting in eddy viscosity formulations that exhibit unphysical dependence on molecular temperature rather than being determined solely by turbulent flow characteristics.
+This prevents the systematic removal of molecular thermal effects through successive averaging processes, resulting in eddy viscosity formulations that exhibit unphysical dependence on molecular temperature rather than being determined solely by turbulent flow characteristics.~\cite{girimaji2007boltzmann} rigorously derives a filtered-turbulence kinetic equation from the Boltzmann--BGK framework, in which turbulence effects (Reynolds stress) enter explicitly via additional drift terms.
+Nevertheless, the resulting Reynolds stress contributions cannot be obtained directly from the distribution function and therefore remain unclosed; in their LES implementation, a conventional Smagorinsky-type SGS closure is employed.
 This limitation highlights fundamental difficulties in applying the conventional Boltzmann equation to turbulence modelling and suggests the need for alternative approaches to statistical averaging.
+Recently,~\cite{yang2025wave} developed the wave-particle turbulence simulation method, which conjectured and numerically showed that kinetic representations may be advantageous in describing turbulent non-equilibrium physics.